GameChangerSensor/curly-octo-computing-machine/README.md

 # curly-octo-computing-machine
-1. The Au sensor data consists of impedance, frequency, and time obtained through bare electrodes sensors, along with the properties data of the synthesized aerogels collected during Au sensor data collection.
-   The Pd sensor data consists of impedance, frequency, and time obtained through Pd/Au electrodes sensors, along with the properties data of the synthesized aerogels collected during Pd/Au sensor data collection.
+1.The Bare Au sensor data consists of impedance, frequency, and time data obtained through bare electrodes sensors during the aging process, along with the properties data of the final synthesized aerogels collected after the Au sensor data collection process during the aging process.
+The Pd sensor data consists of impedance, frequency, and time data obtained through Pd/Au electrodes sensors during the aging process, along with the properties data of the final synthesized aerogels collected after the Pd/Au sensor data collection process during the aging process.

 2. Using sensor data to predict silica aerogel properties with an MLP model for silica aerogel prediction.